Wedding Officiant: Job Description, Duties and Requirements

 Clergymen and Ministers

 Clergymen and ministers are ordained by their religious organization to lead members in worship and other spiritual practices, such as wedding ceremonies.
 They serve as religious counselors offering guidance to their followers in spiritual and moral matters.
-Wedding officiants in this category may also be known as pastor, minister, rabbi, preacher, chaplain, vicar and related designations.
+Wedding officiants in this category may also be known as pastor, minister, rabbi, preacher, chaplain, vicar and other related designations.

 Clergymen and ministers guide couples on the road to marriage.
 They may provide pre-marital and spiritual counseling, as well as perform the couple's wedding ceremony and sign the marriage license.